jamesisapro/Super-Mario-128-Gamecube-Edition/README.md

 This is a page for a project that I will be starting.

-Super Mario 128 is a lost tech demo that was created for the Gamecube.
+Super Mario 128 is a lost tech demo that was created for the GameCube.
 I am going to recreate this tech demo using libogc, and other homebrew tools.
 When I am finished, it should be available in .rvz, .dol, (and a few other similar easy to use formats).
-When completed, it should represent the entire SpaceWorld tech demo.
+When completed, it should represent the entire Space World 2000 tech demo.

 See the video of the tech demo below (One of the few remaining copies of footage we have).